CharuChhimpa/machine-learning/projects/capstone/capstone_report_template.md

 ## IV.
 Results

 ### Model Evaluation and Validation
 The final model came out with the accuracy of 83%  .
-The final features are selected on the basis of cross validation score.

 The model was tested on the test data set here is the image showing the result :
 ![](http://imgur.com/mpjb2yc.jpg)